Assessing the Potential Value of Repurposing Tricyclic Antidepressants (TCAs) for Treating Breast-to-brain Metastases

 Open all year round

-This is a self-funded, 3 year full-time or 6 year part-time PhD studentship, to commence in October 2019 or February 2020.
+This is a self-funded, 3 year full-time or 6 year part-time PhD studentship.
 The project is supervised by Dr Qian An.

 Breast cancer, along with lung cancer and melanoma, is one of the most aggressive human cancers in terms of developing brain metastasis, a condition which typically has a very poor prognosis.
 The negativity of the prognosis is mainly due to the presence of the blood–brain barrier (B-BB) that prevents a large number of antineoplastic agents from entering the brain.

 However, previously published data has shown that tricyclic antidepressants (TCAs) can induce apoptosis (cell death) by targeting mitochondria in glioma, metastatic melanoma, lung and colorectal cancer cells.
 To date, the anti-cancer activity of TCAs in breast cancer cells has not been reported.

 The aim of this PhD project is to investigate the activities of TCAs in breast cancer cells and evaluate potential drug repurposing for the treatment of breast-to-brain metastases.

 - Analysis of cell viability, cytotoxicity and apoptosis activation using the ApoTox-Glo Triplex Assay

 - Exposure of a number of breast cancer cell lines and normal breast epithelial primary cultures to amitriptyline, nortriptyline and norclomipramine (a metabolic product of clomipramine in the brain) followed

 - Drug activity in each cell line will be assessed by the inhibitory concentration 50 (IC50) value